23seriy/cwt_digital_devops/ex1-CI-CD/README.md

 You have few steps:

-We can look at the pipline as consisting of three stages:
+We can look at the pipeline as consisting of three stages:

 * Continuous Integration
 * Continuous Deployment